 1. Robotic Surgeries

-Current robotic surgery systems, including the most famous one, Da Vinci, which received limited FDA approval in 2000, aren’t fully autonomous.
+Current robotic surgery systems, including the most famous one, Da Vinci, which received limited FDA approval in 2000, aren’t entirely autonomous.

 Even so, these systems provide impressive results and lay the foundation for what’s to come.
 They feature multiple flexible appendages to position and hold instruments as needed.
-For delicate operations, the robot translates the surgeon’s movements into even more precise ones.
+The robot translates the surgeon’s movements into even more precise ones for delicate operations.

 Experts predict we’re many years way from fully autonomous surgery, but robotic assistants help to get us closer.
 In the meantime, robot-assisted surgery provides other benefits for the surgeon and for the patient, including faster recovery times, smaller incisions, smaller scars, less blood loss and pain, and fewer complications overall.

 The aging of the global population is a well-observed phenomenon now, and some countries — like China, Germany, Japan and the U.S. — may be hit especially hard.
 The looming “elder care crisis” is why these and other countries are increasingly looking to robots to help solve the care gap for their rapidly aging populations.

 In Japan alone, robots could help solve a shortfall of some 380,000 specialized aid workers that’s expected to develop by 2025.

 From providing companionship and help with everyday tasks to comforting the elderly as they approach the end of their lives, the right robot design could feel like a godsend to somebody living with chronic ailments or uncertainty about the future.
 Japan already has robots in hospitals performing some of these functions in a limited capacity, and we can likely expect other countries to explore the concept in similar ways.

 3. Automated Maintenance and Disinfecting